doublequotation/zap/README.md

 **A build tool for injecting env variables on build**

+## Goals

+- [ ] All in one build tool that can do all the copying and removing its self.
+- [ ] Define your own steps for the build process.

 ## Getting started

 for the lines, which you want to inject the variable into.
 Include this above the variable declaration: